datajerk/ctf-write-ups/boot2root2020/canned/README.md

 0xb547a799fc7ba200
 ```

-Press enter at the `That ain't it, try something else maybe`, then check with:
+Press enter at the prompt `That ain't it, try something else maybe`, then check with:

 ```
 gef➤  canary